Logo

 Selected Case Law on Enforcement of Federal Laws

 • Valdivia v.
-California Department of Health Services - Federal court orders California to enforce federal nursing home standards and investigate complaints in compliance with federal procedures, and subsequently approved settlement agreement.
+California Department of Health Services - Federal district court orders California to enforce federal nursing home standards and investigate complaints in compliance with federal procedures, and subsequently approved settlement agreement.

 • Estate of Smith v.
 Heckler (10th Cir.
 1984) – Tenth Circuit holds that U.S. Dept. of Health & Human Services has a duty to establish a system to determine whether facilities receiving federal money are complying with federal requirements.

 • Beverly Health & Rehabilitation v.
 Thompson (D.D.C.
-2002) – Federal court upheld Health Care Financing Administration’s (now Centers for Medicare & Medicaid Services) survey protocol in response to terminated facilities’ chain’s challenge that the protocol was not promulgated in accordance with the Administrative Procedure Act.
+2002) – Federal district court upheld Health Care Financing Administration’s (now Centers for Medicare & Medicaid Services) survey protocol in response to terminated facilities’ chain’s challenge that the protocol was not promulgated in accordance with the Administrative Procedure Act.

 • As part of the settlement of a federal health care program investigation arising under a variety of civil false claims statutes, a provider or entity agrees to certain obligations in a Corporate Integrity Agreement (CIA), and in exchange, OIG agrees not to seek their exclusion from participation in Medicare, Medicaid, or other federal health care programs.
 A CIA typically lasts 5 years and includes requirements that the provider/entity: hire a compliance officer/appoint a compliance committee; develop written standards and policies; implement a comprehensive employee training program; retain an independent review organization to conduct annual reviews; establish a confidential disclosure program; restrict employment of ineligible persons; report overpayments, reportable events, and ongoing investigations/legal proceedings; and provide an implementation report and annual reports to the OIG on the status of compliance activities.
 CIAs include breach and default provisions that allow the OIG to impose certain monetary penalties (referred to as Stipulated Penalties) for the failure to comply with certain obligations set forth in the CIA.